The Friendly Island

-They brought in movers and shakers from every sector to brainstorm the "youth crisis."
-We spent over fifteen hours in three days with a consultant trying to arrive at the root cause of the problem, and what to do about it.
-By the end of an entire week, we saw that the road to all community problems led from a widespread "lack of parenting skills."
+Movers and shakers from every sector were brought in to brainstorm the “youth crisis.”
+We spent over fifteen hours in three days with a consultant trying to figure out what the root cause of the problem was, and what to do about it.
+By the end of an entire week, we pretty much agreed that for all of our problems, all roads led to a widespread “lack of parenting skills.”

 Nothing prepared me for what happened next though.

 The organizers acknowledged what the participants were saying, but they felt that tackling the parenting issue directly was just too big a job to take on.
 They instructed the consultant and participants to narrow their focus on what could be done with young people at the level of the Department of Youth and Culture, and possibly the cooperation of the schools.
 They totally side-stepped the parenting issue… despite identifying it as the place where focus would be sure to make the most telling impact.

 They were right of course.
 This was not their task.
 But I remember sitting there feeling drained, bewildered, and lost.
 It just didn’t make any sense.
 Right then and there, I decided that parenting education would become an important part of my own life’s work.
 I had no idea how I was going to go about it, but I knew it would be a long-term undertaking.